Language

 How do I convert W to TR?

-To convert Watt to Ton of Refrigeration, multiply the W value by 0.000284.
+Multiply the W value by 0.000284.
 For example, 1 W = 0.000284 TR.

 What is the formula for W to TR?

-The conversion formula is: TR = W × 0.000284.
+The conversion formula is TR = W × 0.000284.
 To convert back: W = TR × 3,517.

-What is Watt?
+What is Watt (W)?

 The SI base unit of power.
 One watt equals one joule per second.
 Used for light bulbs, small electronics, and precise measurements.

-What is Ton of Refrigeration?
+What is Ton of Refrigeration (TR)?

 HVAC unit equal to 12,000 BTU/h (3,517 watts).
 Standard for rating commercial air conditioning and chiller systems.